AccelerationConsortium/ac-microcourses/docs/certificate-framework.md

 - Describe a materials discovery task using data science language and concepts
 - Adapt a Bayesian optimization script to find an optimal chocolate chip cookie recipe
 - Judiciously choose an advanced optimization setup that matches a materials discovery task
-- Adapt a Covalent script to implement workflow orchestration for chocolate chip cookie optimization
 - Programatically upload a completed dataset to figshare, create a benchmark model, and host it on HuggingFace or similar

 #### 🛠️ Competencies/Skills